SaikatPhys/Latent-Space-Text-Clustering/README.md

 # Latent-Space-Text-Clustering

-Clustering sentences/text snippets by employing, (i) various Sentence Embeddings like BERT, Universal Sentence Encoder, GLOVE etc. and, (ii) various latent space clustering algorithms like T-SNE, K-Means and so on.
+Clustering sentences/text snippets by employing,

+- various Sentence Embeddings like BERT, Universal Sentence Encoder, GLOVE etc. and,
+-  various latent space clustering algorithms like T-SNE, K-Means and so on.

 ### Use-cases: